Why Rear-Facing Car Seats Are Safer for Longer: The babyark Advantage

 Reality: While 2 years old is often seen as the milestone for switching to forward-facing, it’s actually safer to keep your child rear-facing for as long as they meet the height and weight requirements.

 So, take your time when it comes to transitioning to forward-facing—your child’s safety is worth it.
-And with Babyark, you can keep them safer, longer.
+And with babyark, you can keep them safer, longer.